Measuring sampling plan utility in post-marketing surveillance of medical products: Interpreting utility in post-marketing surveillance

 The loss captures both an estimate's accuracy and the importance of accuracy at different SFP rates.
 General functions exist for measuring estimate quality, e.g., an estimate's squared error.
 However, decision-makers often desire tailored functions with properties better suited to objectives \parencite{hennig2007}, particularly in Bayesian experimental design \parencite{chaloner1995}.

-Characterization of the score and weight in (\ref{eq:pmsloss}) depends on the regulatory objective; regulators conduct PMS under either a classification or an assessment objective.
+Characterization of the score and weight in (\ref{eq:pmsloss}) depends on the regulatory objective(either a classification or an assessment objective).
 Section \ref{subsubsec:objClass} describes the classification objective, where regulators aim to classify nodes as either high or low SFP risk.
-Corrective actions are then deployed at high-risk nodes.
-The classification objective uses an indicator score and a neutral weight.
 Section \ref{subsubsec:objAssess} describes the assessment objective, where regulators aim to form useful inference of SFP rates.
-This inference can inform evaluation of different corrective actions or whether additional PMS iterations should be conducted.
-The assessment objective uses an absolute error score and a check function weight.
-Each of these objectives differently characterizes the deviation between an estimate and the latent reality.
+The loss construction we propose is not burdensome: the regulator specifies only one parameter for the classification objective, and two parameters for the assessment objective.